rshinoha/Ryoh-Shinohara-prework/README.md

 * `Module-1_Assessment`: using HTML, CSS, and Bootstrap, we created three HTML files ("About Me", "Contact Me", and "Portolio Gallery" pages) based on a theme provided by sample screenshots and additional specifications provided in the assessment
 * `JavaScript_Basic_Assessment`: solved a series of problems that reviewed basic JavaScript concepts (math operations, alerts/prompts, loops, etc.)
 * `Module-2_Assessment`: created a [word guess game](/Module-2_Assessment/README.md) using JavaScript
+## Requirements
+A browser
+## Configuration
+There are no configuration settings.
+## Maintainers
+Ryoh Shinohara